davidyarbrough/splendid-cards/README.md

 - Purchase development cards using these tokens
 - Earn prestige points from cards and tiles
 - Build an economic engine through card discounts
+- Claim tiles by meeting color requirements with owned cards
 - Race to be the first to reach 15 prestige points

 The simulation faithfully recreates the elegant balance of resource management, strategic planning, and tactical decision-making that makes the original game a *gem* among tabletop enthusiasts.